aimhigherweb/iec_website/content/what-we-do/myopia-control.md

 ##### Spectacle lens options

 Regular spectacles, although make distance vision clear, offer no myopia control benefit.
-In myopic individuals that have an accommodative lag (decreased ability to focus up close), progressive additional spectacle lenses can reduce myopia progression by up to 30%.<sup>14</sup> The accommodative (focusing) system is tested by your optometrist during your [appointment](https://innovativeeyecare.com.au/contact/) to find the best option for you.
+In myopic individuals that have an accommodative lag (decreased ability to focus up close), bifocal spectacle lenses can reduce myopia progression by up to 30%.<sup>14</sup> The accommodative (focusing) system is tested by your optometrist during your [appointment](https://innovativeeyecare.com.au/contact/) to find the best option for you.

 #### Other considerations